Cnb

 The 1st 100 days

-For a new CEO, the first 100 days are extremely important; is when the entire organization — and in particular internal audiences — will be watching the new CEO’s every move.
-They will be watching for signs of expected behavior, waiting to hear objectives, plans and the vision for the business, and wondering what changes the new CEO will have for the roles and responsibilities of individual employees.
-It is a time when the CEO has to be careful of his or her personal behavior and interaction with all employees, as it will normally set the tone for the CEO’s long-term ability to drive success.
+For a new CEO, the first 100 days are extremely important; this is when the entire organization — and in particular internal audiences — will be watching the new CEO’s every move.
+They will be watching for signs of expected behaviour, waiting to hear objectives, plans and the vision for the business, and wondering what changes the new CEO will have for the roles and responsibilities of individual employees.
+It is a time when the CEO has to be careful of his or her personal behaviour and interaction with all employees, as it will normally set the tone for the CEO’s long-term ability to drive success.

 When it comes to executive positioning for a new CEO among internal audiences, strategic engagement is what drives the success of the CEO’s desired internal positioning.
-This engagement must involve up front research to first establish an understanding of the environment in which the positioning must occur — revealing the current attitudes among employees, their understanding and support for the business plan, their experience with previous leadership teams, and their expectations for the new CEO.
-And it will set the benchmark upon all future program measurement and evaluation efforts can take place.
+This engagement must involve up-front research to first establish an understanding of the environment in which the positioning must occur — revealing the current attitudes among employees, their understanding and support for the business plan, their experience with previous leadership teams, and their expectations for the new CEO.
+And it will set the benchmark for all future program measurement and evaluation efforts can take place.